 Also, the industry is rife with scammers who are looking to dupe applicants by asking them to pay a registration fee or by using some other tricks.

-In order to find a legitimate mystery shopping company, do your research, read reviews, and never send them money.
+To find a legitimate mystery shopping company, do your research, read reviews, and never send them money.

 For other opportunities to make money in Canada, check out the resources listed below: